Since 2013, Forbes makes an annual lists of top 30 most promising young African entrepreneurs, all under the age of 35.

-In 2013, 27 year old Alloysius invented a Ghanaian software company and social enterprise called Farmerline.
+In 2013, 27-year-old Aloysius invented a Ghanaian software company and a social enterprise called Farmerline.

-Farmerline is a tech-invention helps small scale farmers to “connect rural customers to information, financial services, and supply chains”.
+Farmerline is a tech-invention that helps small-scale farmers to “connect rural customers to information, financial services, and supply chains”.

 Alloysius Attah’s target is to help bring these farmers closer to bigger opportunities.
 Farmerline offices are located in Kumasi and Accra, Ghana with a current number of 23 workers at the moment.